 Aspose.Email for .NET 5.1.0 has been released.
 This month’s release includes a number of enhancements that improve the overall functionality and performance of the API.
 You can download this latest version from Aspose.Email’s product download page.

 Getting Textual Information from Message’s HTML Body

-There might be cases where message body is not correct due to any reason.
+There might be cases where the message body is not correct due to any reason.
 In such cases, certain characters may not be returned properly while accessing the message body such as hyphens converted to “?”.
-When this is the case, getting the HTML contained information from message’s HTML body is helpful.
+When this is the case, getting the HTML contained information from the message’s HTML body is helpful.
 This month’s release provides an enhancement where this information can be obtained in plain text format from the message’s Html body using the HtmlBodyText property.

 MailMessagemsg = MailMessage.Load(filename); String textFromHtml = msg.HtmlBodyText;